Virginia Tech’s ties to Yankees run deep ahead of trip to Pinstripe Bowl

 But Yankee Stadium also was a potential destination, with Virginia Tech on the shortlist for the Pinstripe Bowl.
-The MLB franchise helped the community in Blacksburg heal in the wake of the mass shooting in 2007.
+The New York Yankees helped the community in Blacksburg heal in the wake of the mass shooting in 2007.

 When it was revealed the Hokies were bound for the Bronx to face Maryland (6-6) on Dec.
-29, Price’s contentment stemmed not only from a pending trip to one of the most iconic venues in sports but also playing an opponent that had been one his final three college choices before he chose Virginia Tech.
+29, Price’s contentment stemmed not only from a pending trip to one of the most famous venues in sports but also from an opponent that had been one his final three college choices before he chose Virginia Tech.

-“When the bowl projections came out, I was really torn about the chance to play in Yankee Stadium with the connection to the Yankees, or play in the Military Bowl that was also 20 minutes from my house,” Price said.
+“When the bowl projections came out, I was really torn about the chance to play in Yankee Stadium with the connection to the Yankees or play in the Military Bowl that was also 20 minutes from my house,” Price said.
 “So I kind of get the best of both worlds in the fact that we get to play in Yankee Stadium and I get to play against the school that I grew up 45 minutes from, so that’s real exciting.”

 Price wasn’t with the Hokies’ coaching staff when the Yankees played an exhibition game against Virginia Tech in Blacksburg on March 18, 2008, 11 months after a shooter opened fire on campus, killing 32 before turning the gun on himself.